LasCC/HackTools/README.md

 ### Instructions to build for Safari

-Following the build instruction in the README

-Create a safari web extension project using the command below.
-NB: This is to be run once.
+Create a safari web extension project using the command below. *This is to be run once.*

 ```bash
 xcrun safari-web-extension-coverter [path_to_dist_folder]